-Apart from the butterfly’s resplendence, moths and butterflies are quite similar in their appearance.
-Both possess two wings, a pair of antennae and are known to feed on nectar.
+Apart from the resplendence of butterflies, moths and butterflies are quite similar in their appearance.
+Both possess two wings, a pair of antennae, and are known to feed on nectar.
 Scientists claim that butterflies essentially evolved from moths, yet they classify these insects separately in the order Lepidoptera, which translates to “scaly wings”.

 However, unlike butterflies, moths are known to be nocturnal insects, which denies them the use of vision to locate food.
 Moths also have larger antennae than butterflies, which are devoid of knobs.
 The larger antennae give moths excellent olfactory senses, enabling them to feed on flowers that bloom at night.
-These flowers radiate an intense smell that is effortlessly picked up by floating moths.
+These flowers radiate an intense smell that is effortlessly picked up by wandering moths.

 Yet, if adult moths seldom eat anything, how do larvae grow into sepia-winged adults?
 What do they eat?